dbarj/database/adb-migration/09-import-success-sapphire/import-success-sapphire.md

     </details>

-2. Check what are the files and directories refenced by this table
+2. Check what are the files and directories refenced by this table.

     ``` sql
     <copy>